NCAR/geocat-viz/CONTRIBUTING.md

         [GeoCAT-viz Issues](https://github.com/NCAR/GeoCAT-viz/issues)
         that describes need for the functionality you are planning to contribute.

-2. Create a new folder under `$GEOCAT_VIZ/src/geocat/viz/` and implement your plotting function inside, making use of the pre-defined parent classes if appropriate
+2. Under `$GEOCAT_VIZ/src/geocat/viz/` add to `util.py` or create a new module and implement your plotting function inside, making use of the pre-defined parent classes if appropriate.

+# Adding new function API to the Documentation

-3. Add the function to the documentation by adding it to `$GEOCAT_VIZ/docs/user_api/index.rst`
+1. Add the function to `$GEOCAT_VIZ/docs/user_api/index.rst`.